AI Video Extend Loses Style, Color, or Character

 # New image-to-video generation

-- Use that PNG as start frame
+- Use that PNG as the start frame (and as a Runway Reference if available)

 - Reapply the full original prompt